Goods In Transit Insurance

 Why do I need goods in transit insurance?

 It is a kind of spiritual snobbery that makes business owners think they can do well without insurance.
-The risk is a fact of life, every decision made and every action taken in business carries with it a risk that things may not work out as we envisaged.
+Risk is a fact of life, every decision made and every action taken in business carries with it a risk that things may not work out as we envisaged.

 A major part of success in business is the ability to access the risk and weigh these risks against their potential rewards and manage these risks effectively hence the need for goods-in-transit insurance.